ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 #### 2. Add Implementation as an Interface in Multibaas

-Now, you’ll need to connect the Event Implementation contract to Multibaas by adding it as an interface.
+Now, you'll need to connect the Event Implementation contract to Multibaas by adding it as an interface.

 1. In your Multibaas cosole, navigate to the **Library** page under **Contracts** section.
 2. Click on the **"+"** button on the top left, click on **"Link Contract"**.
 3. Then, click on **"Contract from Address"** and input the event implementation contract's address into the field.
 4. Click on **"Search"**, there should be an option to select the contract Multibaas found, select **"Implementation Contract"** and click **"Continue"**.
 5. Input your preferred label and version and click **"Continue"**.
 6. You're done.
-This step allows Multibaas to recognize the contract’s methods and interact with it on-chain.
+This step allows Multibaas to recognize the contract's methods and interact with it on-chain.

 #### 3. Track Events from Event Factory Through Address

 Next, you need to track the events emitted by the Event Factory contract.
 Multibaas will listen for specific events and process them accordingly.

 1. In your Multibaas cosole, navigate to the **On-Chain** page under **Contracts** section.
 2. Click on the **"+"** button on the top left, click on **"Link Contract"**.
 3. Then, click on **"Contract from Address"** and input the event factory contract's address into the field.
 4. Click on **"Search"**, there should be an option to select the contract Multibaas found, click **"Continue"**.
 5. Input your preferred label and version and click **"Continue"**.

 This ensures that any new event created by the Event Factory will trigger an event in Multibaas, allowing you to process the information.